USA Arrival-Departure Record

 What To Do If No One Takes Your I-94 Form Upon Departure

 Failure to turn in your I-94 (or I-94W) when you leave the U.S. can create a serious problem.
 Without this record of your departure, you will be identified in our records as an "overstay."
-Being identified as an overstay means that you will be denied re-entry into the U.S. If you failed to turn in your I-94, please send it -- along with any documentation that proves you left the U.S. -- to:
+Being identified as an overstay means that you will be denied re-entry into the U.S. If you failed to turn in your I-94, do NOT mail your I-94 to the U.S. Embassy or Consulates in Canada.
+Instead, you MUST send it -- along with any documentation that proves you left the U.S. -- to:

 Documentation to prove your departure can include the boarding pass from your flight.
 If you exited the country by a land border it is much harder to verify that you did, in fact, leave the country on the date you claim.
 If you have any documentation of your arrival in your home country (i.e. passport stamp), then you should send a copy of that.
 If the above office does not have any supporting documents to substantiate your claim to have left the U.S. on a certain date, there is no guarantee that you will be entered into the record as having done so.
 We strongly urge you to keep a copy of what you send to ACS Inc. and to carry it with you the next time you come to the U.S. in case the CBP officer has any questions about your eligibility to enter.